bustle/shep/README.md

 }
 ```

+### Environments

+Environments for a shep project are defined by the aliases on the functions associated with a project.
+Environments are created through `shep deploy --env new_env` and managed by using the `shep config` commands.
+Shep takes a strong stance against having different environments for different functions.
+If shep detects that some of your functions have different aliases, it will immediately error until you remedy the issue.
+Most issues can be automatically fixed by using `shep config sync`, the only issues this can't solve are conflicting environment variable values.
+Conflicting value issues can be solved by using `shep config set my_env CONFLICT_VARIABLE=value`.

 ### Custom Builds Commands

 By default shep builds all your functions using webpack.
 If your project requires a different build process, then edit your `package.json`.
 Before running your build command, shep populates the `PATTERN` environment variable which can be accessed as `process.env.PATTERN` in your build command.
 Be aware that using your own build process will break pattern matching for `shep build` unless your build command respects the `PATTERN` variable.